-Every four years the entire world collectively focuses on the greatest international sporting event ever created, The World Cup.
+Every four years the globe collectively focuses on the greatest international sporting event ever created.
 Since 1930 the best teams have battled their way through qualification stages to represent their homeland in the hopes of raising the FIFA World Cup Trophy.
-Sure this amazing tournament is hosted by one of the most corrupt organizations on the planet, but we’ll never let that fact stop us from enjoying the “Beautiful Game” and all of the excitement that each match brings.
+Sure this amazing tournament is hosted by one of the most corrupt organizations on the planet, but we’ll never let that fact stop us from enjoying the

-The pulse-pounding action is of course complimented by gambling on every match, which is why we have compiled this extensive 2018 FIFA World Cup Betting Preview to help guide you through the murky waters of the tournament.
-It will give you an in-depth explanation of the best teams to bet on and why, and also tell you the squads that you’ll want to stay away from.
+The pulse-pounding action is of course complimented by gambling on every match, which is why we have compiled this extensive 2018 FIFA World Cup preview to help guide you through the murky waters of the tournament.
+It will give you an in-depth explanation of top selections and why, also highlighting squads to stay away from.

 Best Bets for the 2018 World Cup

-This isn’t going to come as a surprise to anybody who follows international football, but the two best bets to win the 2018 World Cup are the same countries who are usually there every 4 years: Brazil and Germany.
-These two soccer powerhouses always come ready for battle and one of them has won the Final in 4 of the last 7 World Cups, and 9 of the entire 20, which is pretty darn crazy when you think about it.
-It’s even nuttier if you consider that in 6 other World Cups one of them finished as the Runners-up.
+This isn’t going to come as a surprise to anybody following international football, but the two best bets to win the 2018 World Cup are the same countries usually there every four years: Brazil and Germany.
+These two soccer powerhouses always come ready for battle and one of them has won four of the last seven events and nine of the entire twenty, which is pretty darn crazy upon reflection.
+It’s even more astounding considering one has finished as runners-up in another six.

-Of course, we’re counting West Germany’s achievements prior to unification as victories for Germany as a whole, so feel free to insert any shizer jokes that you may have here… just don’t mention the war, please.
+Of course, we’re counting West Germany’s achievements prior to unification as victories for Germany as a whole, so feel free to insert any shizer jokes here… just don’t mention the war, please.

-For anyone wanting to wager on individual matches throughout the tournament, you should buy 2018 FIFA World Cup picks from us to give yourself a much better chance of winning.
-We’ll be sending out over 60 individual plays so at $24.99 it’s an absolute steal of a deal.
+Anyone seeking to get down on individual tournament should buy 2018 FIFA World Cup picks from us to enjoy a higher probability of victory.
+Over 60 individual plays will be sent out, so at $24.99, it’s an absolute steal.

 Favourites to Win the 2018 World Cup

-So let’s go deeper into the best bets for the World Cup, as given to us by our international football gambling expert, Liam Mahoney, who recently joined the Sports Information Network as special counsel for this difficult-to-handicap event.
-There are currently three favourites to win the tournament as well as three “almost-favourites”, with every other squad sitting at 10-1 at best, and it’s not hard to guess the three countries that the bookies love…
+So let’s go deeper into value selections, as given to us by football aficionado, Liam Mahoney, who recently joined the experts behind Sports Information Network as special counsel for this difficult-to-handicap event.
+Currently, three favourites to win and three “almost-favourites” are found, every other squad sitting at 10-1 at best.
+Obviously, guessing which three are projected to succeed isn’t difficult.

-Most of the players on this team are already quite familiar with each other due to playing in various domestic leagues, which will of course be good for their general cohesiveness.
-It’s fair to assume that many of them have even been practicing together in secret to prepare themselves for taking on the world.
-They’re a strong and disciplined squad with ruthless efficiency – anyone in their way better be prepared for war.
+Most players on this team are already quite familiar with each other due to playing in various domestic leagues, which will of course be good for general cohesiveness.
+It’s fair to assume many have even been practicing together in secret to prepare themselves for battle.
+They’re a strong and disciplined squad with ruthless efficiency and anyone in their way better be prepared for war.

-Since losing most of their best comedy writers sometime in the ’30s, Germany has instead focused their attention on the world of athletics.
-The falling of the Berlin Wall and reunification of East and West brought a new cohesion and chemistry (–insert East German/Soviet steroids joke here–) that has ultimately led to global football dominance.
+Since losing most of their best comedy writers sometime in the 1930s, Germany has instead focused their attention on ravaging international athletic competitions.
+The fall of The Berlin Wall and reunification of East and West brought a new cohesion and chemistry (insert East German/Soviet Union steroids joke here) that has ultimately led to global football dominance.

-Neymar da Silva Santos Júnior is so good that he’s simply known as “Neymar”, like other one-named superstars such as Maradona or Cher.
-He’s an absolutely amazing player who will give this squad an opportunity to win anytime he’s in the game.
-However, as a result of his talents many forget that Gabriel Jesus is right behind him in skill so you actually get a deadly two-pronged attack that’s going to be hard for the opposition to keep at bay.
+Neymar da Silva Santos Júnior is so good he’s simply known as “Neymar”, like other one-named superstars such as Maradona or Cher.
+He’s an absolutely amazing player who gives this squad an opportunity to triumph anytime he’s on the pitch.
+However, as a result of his talents, many forget that Gabriel Jesus is right behind him in skill, forming a deadly two-pronged attack that’s going to be hard for the opposition to keep at bay.

-Brazil are currently the favourites to win it all and the odds will probably stay that way until they’re on a plane back home.
+Brazil are currently favored to take it all and odds will probably hold until they’re on a plane back home.

-It’s important to remember that Spain has only ever won 1 World Cup – it just seems like more due to the amount of press coverage they get around the world.
+It’s important to remember Spain has only ever won one World Cup, it just seems like more due to the amount of press coverage they receive.
 Don’t believe the hype.

 Longer Shots to Win the World Cup

-Unless things in the tournament get really crazy, one of the three teams above should win this thing.
-However, they play the games for a reason and one of these next three squads might just want it a little more than the others.
-They are slightly longer shots to win, but all of them have much more than a puncher’s chance.
+Unless things in the tournament get really crazy, one of the three above should take this thing.
+However, it’s played out for a reason and one of these next three might just want it a little more than others.
+Sightly longer shots to do so, but all possess much more than a puncher’s chance.

-Put down your baguettes and grab your berets because France is putting the best squad on the field that they’ve had since Zinedine Zidane head-butted Marco Materazzi in the 2006 World Cup Final in Berlin.
+Put down your baguettes and grab your berets because France is fielding the best squad since Zinedine Zidane head-butted Marco Materazzi in the 2006 World Cup Final in Berlin.
 That famous outburst not only cost France the victory but caused Zidane to retire in frustration, however, glory could once again be on the horizon.

-The French team will undoubtedly benefit from being in the weak Group C, ensuring that they won’t be tested until the knock out rounds, (they should easily go 3-0 against Australia, Peru, and Denmark).
-This stress-free start could give the young team the confidence they’ll need later on when they’re facing a powerhouse in the final stages…much like the confidence that’s built in innocent stripping mimes as they’re first beginning their sexy careers.
+The French team will undoubtedly benefit from being in the weak Group C, ensuring they won’t be tested until knock out rounds, (they should easily go 3-0 against Australia, Peru, and Denmark).
+This stress-free start could give the young team the confidence needed later when facing a powerhouse in the final stages, much like the assertiveness displayed by innocent rooftop mimes when first beginning careers.

-Anyway, the Belgian squad is tactically sound but are frequently underrated because they don’t have any hot shot all-star players with big endorsement deals.
-They simply play good football.
-They’re a solid bet to go deep that most gamblers will probably miss out on.
+Anyway, the Belgian squad is tactically sound but are frequently underrated because they don’t list any hot shot all-star players with big endorsement deals.
+They simply play good football, a solid alternative to go deep that most will probably skip.

-Although currently sitting at higher odds than the previous 5 teams, Argentina should still be considered a good wager, and at +750 to win it all there’s plenty of profit to be made.
-This will be an emotional journey no matter what the outcome since Lionel Messi has confirmed that this will be his last World Cup performance.
-He’s already one of the best-decorated players in the world and this is the last accomplishment he needs to complete his already impressive resume.
+Although currently sitting at higher odds than the previous five, Argentina should still be considered solid and at +750 to take it all, plenty of profit can be made.
+This will be an emotional journey regardless of outcome as Lionel Messi confirmed this will be his last performance.
+He’s already one of the most-decorated players in history and this is the last accomplishment he needs to complete his already impressive resume.

-It’s always hard to bet against a “feel good story” so throw a few bucks on them and be happy if he ends up pulling it off.
+It’s always hard to go against a “feel good story”, so throw a few bucks on them and be happy if he ends up pulling it off.

 Worst World Cup Teams to Bet On

-Every four years bookmakers around the globe lick their chops waiting for the dead money to come streaming in from part-time punters who fancy themselves experts just because they’ve watched some English Premiership or a few UEFA Cup games.
-If this sounds like you, trust us when we say that you’ll be welcome with open arms – you’re the type of bloke that’s bound to make terrible wagers.
+Every four years bookmakers around the globe lick their chops waiting for the dead money to come streaming in from part-time punters who fancy themselves experts just because they’ve watched some English Premiership or UEFA Cup matches.
+If this sounds like you, trust us when we say you’ll be welcomed with open arms as you’re the type of bloke bound to make terrible decisions.

-So who are some of the worst teams to bet on at the 2018 World Cup?
+So who are some interesting options for 2018?
 Well there’s really only two main piles that most people will step in this year, because it’s the same two piles every 4 years.

 We can hear the cries from Manchester to Leicester and back again when the Brits read this section, but it’s for their own good.
-As a nation they collectively waste billions of Pounds every World Cup betting on their home squad and it simply has to stop.
-They’re keeping substandard betting shops like Coral and Ladbrokes in business with their blind faith, when that money could be much better invested in toothpaste, real beer, or cooking lessons.
+As a nation they collectively waste billions of Pounds every four years backing their home squad and it simply has to stop.
+They’re keeping substandard betting shops like Coral and Ladbrokes in business with blind faith, when that capital would be more wisely invested in toothpaste, real beer, or cooking lessons.

 Let us be clear, England will be popular just because they’re England and for absolutely no other good reason.
-Why does this make them such a bad bet?
-Because this ensures that there are zero value bets to be had since the North American and British betting shops protect them.
-Their prices will be artificially deflated since they know that they’re going to be getting that money anyway.
+Why does this make them such a bad choice?
+Because this ensures zero value is to be found since North American and British books protect them, prices artificially deflated since they know they’re getting that money anyway.

 Don’t agree?
 Well, right now England is currently sitting at around 16 to 18-1, but this inexperienced and overhyped squad should be at 25-1 or even higher.
-These numbers are a joke and concrete proof that bookies like to play with your emotions and are sometimes more “psychologists” than “lines-makers”.
+These numbers are a joke and concrete proof bookies play with your emotions and are sometimes more “psychologists” than “lines-makers”.

 Don’t you dare step into that steaming pile of sheep’s mess.